MegaphoneP/GyroGravity/README.md

 This is a custom mouse acceleration program I slapped together with the help of Grok & Deepseek that showcases how I feel acceleration could be implemented for gaming.
 I basically reverse-engineered Raw Accels curves and set up a more intuitive UI specifically for gyro.
-I call it "Gyro Gravity" because sensitivity dictates how "heavy" your gyro aim/gun feels in game.
+I call it "Gyro Gravity" because sensitivity dictates how "heavy" your gyro aim feels in-game.
 Since most gamers react to acceleration with a predisposed bias to turn it off, I think it’d be a good idea not to call this acceleration if implemented in a game.
 Steadying is already a pretty good name too.

 BUG: I literally don’t know how to code, so this thing is held together with duct tape.
 Disabling the Limit for the linear curve seems to cause an incorrect sensitivity response and I have no clue why.

 General Issue: I wanted this to work with Steam Input and Joyshockmapper but I ran into an unfixable issue.
 Mouse output gets properly replaced when you are on desktop but as soon as you are in a game, Steam Input and Joyshockmappers output do not get fully blocked.
 This results in the base 1:1 sensitivity getting added to the modified Gyro Gravity output.
 This is probably has something to do with inputs happening at the Raw Input level.

-USE AT YOUR OWN RISK!: I only made this and am sharing this so actual devs can implement something like this natively.
+USE AT YOUR OWN RISK!: I only made this and am sharing it so actual devs can implement something like this natively.
 I have no clue if this will be flagged by anti-cheat, so I have to give an obligatory warning.
+-
 Gyro Gravity Breakdown:
 -
 Yaw X and Pitch Y have been separated to allow for full accurate control of a user's gyro ratio.
 By default, you only need to adjust Yaw settings for 1:1 sensitivity.